-- Roles: The "Roles" field defines which devices will be affected by the provisioning item.
-If empty, all devices for this class will be affected. - SSID: The "SSID" field defines which SSID will be configured on the device using the authentication profile. - EAP-Type: The EAP type defines the authentication method supported and should be set to EAP-TLS to integrate with the PacketFence PKI. - Security type: The security type should be set to WPA2-Entreprise to integrate with the PacketFence PKI - PKI Provider: This should match the provider you configured in the PKI provider section.
+- Roles: this field defines which devices will be affected by the provisioning item.
+If empty, all devices for this class will be affected. - SSID: this field defines which SSID will be configured on the device using the authentication profile. - EAP-Type: this field defines the authentication method supported and should be set to EAP-TLS to integrate with the PacketFence PKI. - Security type: this field should be set to WPA2-Entreprise to integrate with the PacketFence PKI - PKI Provider: this field should match the provider you configured in the PKI provider section.

 We also advise you to configure a SSID for provisioning, for instance: OnBoarding-PF, open with MAC Authentication, pointing to PacketFence.
-Create a new Portal Profile, add a filter SSID with this SSID name, add the source you want the users to authenticate from and add your provisioners to this Portal Profile.
+Create a New Portal Profile, add a filter SSID with this SSID name, add the source you want the users to authenticate from and add your provisioners to this Portal Profile.
 From there, users who logged in will have to follow the captive portal instruction to get provided their certificate.